mina-bui/wp-mindset/README.md

-# wp-mindset
+# Mindset
-BCIT TWD WP Assignment.
-"Mindset" company site.

-Link to live version: https://mbui.bcitwebdeveloper.ca/mindset/
+A fictional business website for a client company called "Mindset", showcasing their works.
+A BCIT TWD WordPress assignment.